gopi-suvanam/scribbler-website/_posts/2024-02-26-beauty-in-chaos.md

 The html canvas is used to render graphics and animations.
 There are also entire games running just on a canvas.
 But we go nowhere near that level of complexity.
 This project is DECIEVINGLY simple.

-Me can generate simple lines as shown in the figure:
+We can generate simple lines as shown in the figure:
 \<image1>

 We can also change direction and draw lines again!